-Addressing the mounting challenges of increasing accrued interest, non-banking assets, and problem loans presents a pivotal moment for financial institutions.
-Yet, amid these trials lies the prospect of transformative change and advancement.
-Through a steadfast commitment to refining banking supervision and regulations, we stand poised to confront these issues head-on:
+Addressing the mounting challenges of increasing accrued interest, non-banking assets, and problem loans presents a daunting moment for financial institutions.
+These issues threaten the stability and viability of the banking sector.

-Our proactive approach to tackling the hurdles posed by rising accrued interest, non-banking assets, and problem loans charts a course toward a more promising future in the financial realm.
-Leveraging the restructuring facility provided by NRB, which allows for the capitalization of accrued interest up to 90% while paying a nominal 10% interest on cash, has significantly alleviated the burden of accrued interest.
-Moreover, the conversion of 90% interest into a separate loan mechanism has resulted in incremental loan growth, distinct from fresh loans.
-Notably, excluding the interest capitalization, the growth in fresh loans remains modest.
+Our proactive measures to tackle the hurdles posed by rising accrued interest, non-banking assets, and problem loans are insufficient to guarantee a secure financial future.
+While the restructuring facility provided by NRB, allowing for the capitalization of accrued interest up to 90% with a nominal 10% interest on cash, has provided temporary relief, it has merely postponed the inevitable burden of accrued interest.
+Moreover, the conversion of 90% interest into a separate loan mechanism has artificially inflated loan growth, masking the underlying issues.
+Excluding the interest capitalization, the growth in fresh loans remains alarmingly modest.